 ****As you create your character, and go on adventures, you will have small chances to improve ability scores.

 As you select your race (step 2), you will gain the ability to make minor adjustments to ability scores.
-When creating a character these should not be considered in a non-adventuring character and will be gone into as part of each of their steps.
+Your selected race will allow you to adjust 1 ability score at the cost of another.
+You can make a total of 2 such adjustments at this time.
 During Character Creation, no adjustments can take your ability score above 18 or lower than 5.